-Ensure that activities are differentiated where necessary so that all children who should be working independently can do so.
-Include activities that enable children to become more confident; encourage them to work more effectively and speedily through practising and celebrating what they are able to do.
-As you decide which activity to allocate to a particular group, remember to check that there is scope for children to take the activity further.
-You can increase the challenge by asking more challenging questions, either with specific groups or when the class comes together for the final part of the lesson.
-Your questions will depend on what you have noticed the children doing and saying as they work.
+Ensure that activities contain an appropriate level of challenge for the children in your class.
+Include activities that support children in becoming more confident; encourage them to work more effectively through practising, and celebrate what they are able to do.
+Check that there is scope for children to take the activity further.
+You can increase challenge by asking more challenging questions, either with specific individuals or to the class more generally.
+Your questions should relate to what you have noticed the children doing and saying as they work.